jlobasso/WebBuddy/README.md

 });
 ```

-* from anywhere to all tabs content
+* from anywhere to all tabs content, {} means "all tabs"

 ```js
 chrome.tabs.query({}, function (tabs) {